-The University of Florida College of Veterinary Medicine Aquatic Animal Health Program internship is a rotating one year introductory training program in aquatic clinical medicine with a research component for graduate veterinarians who have completed a one year post DVM training or intern program.
+The University of Florida College of Veterinary Medicine Aquatic Animal Health Program internship is a one year rotating introductory training program in aquatic clinical medicine.
 This internship includes mentorship from faculty in the Aquatic Animal Health Program, the zoological medicine service, radiology, and anesthesia services (3 week rotations).
 Interns also complete a research rotation as well as external rotations at facilities such as the University of Florida Tropical Aquaculture Laboratory (UF-TAL, School of Forest Resources and Conservation), the Florida Fish and Wildlife Conservation Commission (FWC), the Marine Mammal Pathobiology Laboratory (MMPL), The Florida Aquarium, SeaWorld Orlando, the Volusia County Marine Science Center, and the Jacksonville Zoo.
-A research project related to ongoing marine mammal programs will be included, and the intern will participate in zoo medicine rounds and journal club for early preparation for possible ACZM boards in their career.
+A research project related to ongoing marine mammal programs will be one of the rotation.
+The intern will also participate in zoo medicine rounds and journal club for early preparation for possible ACZM boards in their career.
 During the program, the intern will also be given the opportunity to participate in the University of Florida Aquatic Animal Health Program’s courses with at least one lecture and field health assessments of dolphins and manatees with the programs partners.
 This internship will provide veterinary experience and training in the areas of marine animal medicine, stranding response for manatees and dolphins, public aquarium and zoo medicine, and marine mammal research topics.

 Dr. Craig Pelton

 Dr. Nicole Stacy

 Dr. Tatiana Weisbrod, AAH Veterinary Resident, 2020-2023